Wuxia Novels, Movies, and Television Series: A Beginner's Guide

 Lu Xiaofeng (陆小凤)

 Lu Xiaofeng is another famous Wuxia protagonist under Gu Long’s pen.
-Like Chu Liuxiang, he is dashing, incredible popular with women, and fond of intervening in Wulin crises.
+Like Chu Liuxiang, he is dashing, incredibly popular with women, and fond of intervening in Wulin crises.
 Lu’s defining feature is his moustache, which earned him his nickname “four eyebrows.”
 Together with a band of capable friends, he investigates various Wulin conspiracies, including one that sought to assassinate the emperor.
-Lu’s signature technique is his Lingxi Finger' (靈犀一指).
-This miraculous technique allows him to easily trap and immobilise weapons between his fingers.
-In the 70s, Lu was most famously portrayed on Hong Kong television by actor Damian Lau.
+Lastly, Lu’s signature technique is his Lingxi Finger (靈犀一指).
+This miraculous technique allows him to easily trap and immobilize weapons between his fingers, almost as if by magic.
+In the 70s, Lu was famously portrayed on Hong Kong television by veteran actor Damian Lau.

 Opening Theme for One Television Adaptation of Legend of the Condor Heroes

 English Trailer for Movie Adaptation of Seven Swords (2005)

 © 2016 Kuan Leong Yong